-Thomas Hardy and then Simon Armitage wrote their ‘Convergences of the Twain’ addressing loss.
+Thomas Hardy and then Simon Armitage wrote their ‘Convergences of the Twain’ to address loss.
 Hardy wrote about the sinking of the Titanic, Armitage about the 9/11.
-Both are reported not too empathetic (I do not have any intention to seek the Armitage).
-The deuce need not be that of a mess as for contemporary linguistics.
+Both are reported not too empathetic — I do not intend to analyze them.
+The deuce here is about the notion of convergence.